MathieuDR/MathieuDR/README.md

 ### Hey!

-I'm a Dotnet software developer currently working for Plain concepts Frankfurt!
+I'm an Elixir developer working at 7Mind, Berlin (remote).

-I like to work on new and exciting projects, where I get to toy with new technology.
-Especially in the dotNet eco-system!
+I like to work on new and exciting projects where I get to toy with new (to me) technologies!
+I've recently switched from being a dotnet dev to Elixir!
-Usually I work in Rider, on Linux.
-But sometimes I need to switch to Windows!

 <br />
 <p align="center">